particle-iot/docs/src/content/reference/cloud-apis/authentication.md

 All of this is able to happen without the need to have your own server.
 All communication flows from the mobile client to the Particle cloud, then down to the customer's device.

-### Advantages of simple auth

-Simple auth is ideal for getting a Particle product up-and-running quickly.
-Without needing to build your own back-end, development time to creating an app to work with a Particle device is greatly reduced.
-There are less moving parts and opportunities to introduce bugs.
-In addition, Particle's [mobile SDKs](/reference/mobile-sdks/ios/) and [JavaScript SDK](/reference/cloud-apis/javascript/) will handle much of the heavy lifting for you when it comes to session management and device interaction.
-In short, simple auth is...simple.

-Another advantage of simple authentication is the ability to hide Particle from your customers.
-The SDKs allow for [front-end skinning and customization](/reference/mobile-sdks/ios/#customization) that will allow you to create your own brand experience for customers of your app.
-All interaction with Particle will happen behind the scenes, hidden from your customers (unless they are tech savvy enough to monitor the network traffic to and from your app).

-### Disadvantages of simple auth

-Without your own server, you lose some level of flexibility and ability to customize in your application.
-For instance, if you wanted to store custom information about your customer specific to your application like their name or their favorite pizza topping, this would not be currently supported with simple auth.

-In addition, using simple auth would make it more difficult to capture and use historical data about devices and customers' behavior.
-With your own server and database, you could store data about what time a customer turns on their lights, for example.
-Using simple auth, this would not be supported.

 ## Simple auth implementation